huggingface/transformers/docs/source/tokenizer_summary.rst

 with :ref:`SentencePiece <sentencepiece>`.

-More specifically, at a given step, unigram computes a loss from the corpus we have and the current vocabulary, then, for each subword, evaluate how much the loss would augment if the subword was removed from the vocabulary.
-It then sorts the subwords by this quantity (that represents how worse the loss becomes if the token is removed) and removes all the worst p tokens (for instance p could be 10% or 20%).
+More specifically, at a given step, unigram computes a loss from the corpus we have and the current vocabulary, then, for each subword, evaluate how much the loss would increase if the subword was removed from the vocabulary.
+It then sorts the subwords by this quantity (that represents how much worse the loss becomes if the token is removed) and removes all the worst p tokens (for instance p could be 10% or 20%).
 It then repeats the process until the vocabulary has reached the desired size, always keeping the base characters (to be able to tokenize any word written with them, like BPE or WordPiece).